bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/collaboratory/module5_lab/module5_tutorial.md

 curl -sSL https://get.docker.com/ | sh
 ```

-Installation information can be found (here)[https://docs.docker.com/v1.8/installation/ubuntulinux/]
+Detailed installation information can be found (here)[https://docs.docker.com/v1.8/installation/ubuntulinux/]

-#### sudo groupadd docker
+#### Add your user to the docker user group

-This is probably not necessary - the docker installer should create this for you.
 This is so you can run `docker` without having to sudo every time.
 After you execute the line below, you will need to log out and log back in.